 The standard scheme for logic analyzers is to store samples in a circular buffer.
 Even if consecutive samples are identical, they are still stored in the buffer.
 For systems with continuous activity on the input signals, this makes sense.
 But for systems which exhibit intermittent bursts of activity, the standard scheme can result in very inefficient use of storage.

 With sample compression, the analyzer stores a count along with each sample.
 During bursts of activity, just about every sample will be stored, along with a count value which will typically be 1.
 In the gaps between bursts, a single sample will be stored, along with a count value.
-This sample compression scheme is implemented in the first release of the X34 firmware.
+This sample compression scheme is implemented in the BX analyzers.

 We can compress even more.
-If only a few signals are changing, and particularly if we have runs of less than a few hundred identical samples, we can implement per-byte run length compression, with a variable-length count.
-This sample compression scheme, which increases the effective buffer depth of the X34 when sampling bursty signals to a million or more samples, is implemented in the second release of the X34 firmware. (top)
+If only a few signals are changing we can implement per-nybble run length compression, with a variable-length count.
+When sampling bursty signals, this sample compression scheme increases the effective buffer depth of the BX analyzers to a million or more samples. (top)

 A8.
 Isolation?

-The X34 is not galvanically isolated.
-It is connected to the host PC via the power, ground, and signal wires in the USB lead.
-A degree of isolation could be achieved by running the X34 from an isolated laptop computer, or by using an optical USB extender.
-But fundamentally the X34 is not suitable for applications which indicate a need for galvanic isolation. (top)
+BX logic analyzers are not galvanically isolated.
+They are connected to the host PC (or other host device) via the power, ground, and signal wires in the USB lead.
+A degree of isolation can be achieved by running a BX instrument from an isolated laptop computer or from Android tablet, or by using an optical USB extender.
+But fundamentally BX logic analyzers are not suitable for applications which indicate a need for galvanic isolation. (top)

 A9.
 Probing?